MCT-master/mct-master.github.io/_posts/2024-03-15-julianmb-webPD.md

 </div>
 ```

 Then, in the style portion of your main HTML document, or your style sheet referenced to in your HTML document, you can adjust the size, color, style, and padding of the headings.
-The CSS for this could look something like this:
+The CSS for this could look like this:

 ```
 .header {